MaxTabo/PROJECT1/README.md

 ## 3- Steps.
 Based on the hypotheses made, I started cleaning the DataFrame.
 There were a lot of missing-value rows and unnecessary information in columns.
 After that I went through REGEX to match many values that the syntax was similiar but not the same.
 Following that, I kept the values within certain ranges.
-Fron there on, I began with the visualization to check if the hypothesis were right or not.
+From there on, I began with the visualization to check if the hypothesis were right or not.

 Hypothesis A